myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-tools-for-intellij-with-hortonworks-sandbox.md

                 }
                 arr1
                 }.cache
-                // Enforce that everything has been calculated and in cache pairs1.count
+                // Enforce that everything has been calculated and in cache. pairs1.count

                 println(pairs1.groupByKey(numReducers).count)